 - webMango & Papaya – Browser – Firefox, Chrome, Safari, Opera and IE

 - iMango – Mobile – Apple iPad

-- Built-in support for DICOM, NIFTI, Analyze and NEMA-DES image formats
+- Support for DICOM, NIFTI, Analyze and NEMA-DES image formats

-- Built-in support for VTK (legacy), GIFTI (.surf.gii) and BrainVisa surface formats
+- Support for VTK (legacy), GIFTI (.surf.gii) and BrainVisa surface formats

 - Extensible: Supports plugin development using the Mango Plugin API